Ways to transfer files between computers and phones

 wifi blue

 Wi-Fi Direct is similar to Bluetooth, except that files are sent and received directly over Wi-Fi.
-Wi-Fi Direct is much faster than Bluetooth, but the downside is that it's not as universal on devices such as Bluetooth.
+Wi-Fi Direct is much faster than Bluetooth, but the downside is that it is not as universally available on devices like Bluetooth.

 To check if you have Wi-Fi Direct, press Windows + R to launch the Run menu> Type cmd> click OK and run ipconfig / all.
 If you see an entry called "Microsoft Wi-Fi Direct Virtual Adapter", Then your computer is equipped with Wi-Fi Direct.